 3. Crohn’s disease- It is an inflammatory bowel disorder, that develops lesions in the mouth along with abdominal symptoms such as cramps and diarrhea.
 Since gastrointestinal disorders can be confused with regular acidity or bloating, your mouth is a sure-shot giveaway with swollen lips and dime-sized ulcers which look like canker sores on the inside of cheeks and lips.

 5. Gastrointestinal Reflux Disease (GERD) – Stomach acid pH lower than vinegar, i.e. 5.5 or less can dissolve our tooth enamel, and cause erosive lesions near the back of the mouth.
-People with GERD have these symptoms along with a generally accompanying heartburn, as the acid pushes itself back through the oesophagus and reaches the mouth.
+People with GERD have these symptoms along with a generally accompanying heartburn, as the acid pushes itself back through the esophagus and reaches the mouth.
 Keeping up with your dentist can put a check on this disease too.

 Signature Smiles brings to you a chain of multi-specialty, ISO-certified dental clinics, with some of the best dentists in Mumbai.
 Led by Dr. Sandeep Khanna (BDS, MDS), Signature Smiles provides you with a wide range of the best dental treatments under the same roof, including treatments such as single-sitting root canal, dental implant, full mouth rehabilitation/restoration etc. Our dentists are highly experienced and trained, and the best in Mumbai-which is testified by thousands of happy customers who’ve availed of our services from both India and abroad.
-We have customer satisfaction on the top of our priority list, and engage carefully monitored sanitation and safety procedures for all services.
+We have customer satisfaction on the top of our priority list and engage carefully monitored sanitation and safety procedures for all services.

-Signature Smiles, are among the few dentists open on Sundays, so that you can visit them on your days off, without having to compromise on your work.
+Signature Smiles, are among the few dentists open on Sundays so that you can visit them on your days off, without having to compromise on your work.
 Book your appointment today at Signature Smiles for an enviable smile and association of a lifetime!